catchsudheera/media-server-ansible/README.md

 Google it if you have no idea what this is.

 #5.
+Register a free DuckDNS for free hostname
+ - Visit https://www.duckdns.org/ and register a free account there.
+ - Note down the `token` for the created account.
+Use it as the `gv_duckdns_token` variable in `ansible-playbook/inventories/default/group_vars/all.yml`
+ - Add a new domain name there and note down it.
+Use it as the `gv_server_domain_name` variable in `ansible-playbook/inventories/default/group_vars/all.yml`

+#6.
 Configure ansible playbook

 ### Update hosts

-update the `media-server-ansible/inventories/default/hosts.ini` file with your `media-server` ip address or hostname
+update the `ansible-playbook/inventories/default/hosts.ini` file with your `media-server` ip address or hostname

-### Configurie
+### Configure

-Edit the file `media-server-ansible/inventories/default/group_vars/all.yml` and update variables if needed.
+Edit the file `ansible-playbook/inventories/default/group_vars/all.yml` and update variables if needed.
 Read following section and `App Specific configuration` to get a better understanding variables and their usage.

 ## App specific configuration